Araceli4690/shop-shop-store/README.md

 - node.js
 - express.js
 - Apollo-Server
-- GraphQL

 ## Getting-started
-To run the application clone the code and from the root of the project directory and run `npm i` to install the necessary packages then run `npm run develop`.
+To run the application clone the code and from the root of the project directory run `npm i` to install the necessary packages then run `npm run develop`.
 This way you are able to run both the client and server side on a single terminal and view the fully functioning app in the browser.

 - to install react-redux on an existing React app run `npm install react-redux` through your terminal
 - Here are some guides on getting started with React Redux https://react-redux.js.org/introduction/getting-started

 ## Deployed-app
-The app was deployed on [Heroku](https://www.heroku.com) using MongoDB Atlas for the apps database.
+The app was deployed on [Heroku](https://www.heroku.com) using MongoDB Atlas.
 To view the deployed app in action click on the following link https://salty-plateau-17709.herokuapp.com/

+- sample of app
 ![](./client/public/shop-shop.png)

 ## Contact